 Please visit the Trustee Council Website for additional information.

-A draft Restoration Plan and Programmatic Environmental Impact Statement was released for public review in July 2012.
-Public comment is being accepted through October 8, 2012.
-After public input is received, the document will be released in final form in 2013.
+- A draft Restoration Plan and Programmatic Environmental Impact Statement was released for public review in July 2012.
+After public input is reviewed and integrated into the plan, the document will be released in final form.

 A draft remedial investigation report and draft feasibility study have been completed.
 Once finalized, EPA, with input from its state, Federal, and tribal partners, will rely on these reports to determine appropriate cleanup levels and actions to address risks to human health and the environment.
 The Trustee Council and a group of 25 participating parties are relying on information collected for the remedial investigation and feasibility study to conduct a natural resource damage assessment.